lynnpepin/diy-static-site-generator/source/posts/discord_optout_2023.md

 Send an email to [arbitration-opt-out@discord.com](mailto:arbitration-opt-out@discord.com), from the **email address you use for your account**, stating you wish to opt out of the arbitration clause.
 For good measure, I recommend adding your account ID!

-Here's the email I wrote.
+**Here's a template you can use!** It's the email I wrote.
 Go ahead and fill in your email and username below, with the numbers.

 > To Discord,
 >